-A nurse with specialised knowledge of head and neck cancer who will help coordinate your care, provide information, referrals and support.
+A nurse with specialised knowledge of head and neck cancer who will help

-Radiation therapist

-Specially trained to plan and deliver your treatment.
+Radiation therapist Contact: What they do: Specially trained to plan and deliver your treatment.
 They will also help support you through treatment.

-Radiotherapy nurse

-Specialise in caring for people having radiation therapy.
+Radiotherapy nurse Contact: What they do: Specialise in caring for people having radiation therapy.
 They manage your side effects, and will help support you through treatment.

-Radiation oncology medical physicist

-Ensures that your treatment is delivered accurately and safely.
+Radiation oncology medical physicist Contact: What they do: Ensures that your treatment is delivered accurately and safely.
 You may see them at your planning appointment.

-ILLAWARRA AND SHOALHAVEN CANCER CARE CENTRES • 5

 Psychologist

 Contact:

+Contact.

 What they do:

 A specialist who provides psychological assessment and interventions for cancer patients, and where required, to families and carers.

 Social worker

 Contact:

 What they do:

 Provides counselling, support and information for you and your family.
-They can help with important conversations in planning for your future and financial assistance.
+They can help with important conversations about your cancer diagnosis and its impact.

 Speech Pathologist

 Contact:

 What they do:

 Give you advice and management of speech, voice and swallowing problems.

 Dietitian

 Contact:

 What they do:

 Advise and support you to maintain weight and nourishment when the treatment side effects make it harder to eat normally.